 Enrique Bolaños is the current rector of INCAE, following a distinguished career in international business.
 He is the first non-academic rector in the history of the institution and the second Nicaraguan rector.
 Enrique has a degree in Industrial Engineering from the University of Michigan and is a graduate of the INCAE MBA.
 Enrique joined INCAE in 2012 as Executive Vice-president to lead the institution’s organizational and financial transformation.
 In two years he put together an excellent executive team, who helped him to increase financial sustainability of the institution, as well as to initiate other important projects.
 Before his return to INCAE, Enrique was President and CEO of Flexsys in Brussels, Belgium.
 He successfully led the company in a challenging business environment, substantially increasing its market share.
 Under Enrique’s direction, Flexsys generated a great deal of value for shareholders, improved its relation with stakeholders and achieved excellent financial results.
 These strategic and financial successes eventually helped the company achieve a high price.
 Before this, Enrique was Vice-president of Flexsys for the Americas, a post he held while based in the U.S.A.
 Currently, as well as leading INCAE, he collaborates with the Enrique Bolaños Foundation, an initiative started by his father who was President of Nicaragua until 2007.
 The aim of the foundation is the creation and maintenance of a virtual library open to the public, which holds the largest archive of documents on Nicaraguan history and politics.
 At the same time, Enrique is a board member of FUNIDES, the Nicaraguan foundation for social and economic development.
 Enrique is married to Lourdes Chamorro César; he has five children and seven grandchildren.

-Stace Lindsay is the Director of Strategic Initiatives for the Aspen Global Leadership Network, a role he assumed in 2014 to help broaden and deepen the collective impact of the work being done by its 1700 alumni.
-He was most recently president of Fusion Venture Partners, a firm he started in order to bring together: People of great vision that inspire change, engender trust and are moved deeply to make a difference; Insights that have the power to improve our quality of life, protect that which is in danger or to fix that which is broken in our world; Capital that can be deployed with foresight, patience and commitment to finding ways to be leveraged for economic and social good.
-He has been a strategic advisor to senior business, government and non-profit leaders throughout the world, having held senior positions at both Monitor Company and the OTF Group, where he worked closely with Michael Porter to adapt his work to emerging markets.
-He also has significant start-up, turnaround and operating experience with companies, having been CEO of New England Portable Storage and VP Business Development for Merrimack Pharmaceuticals.
-He has also been a Managing Partner in the Latin American focused venture capital firm, Explorador.net .
-Stace is the co-founder the Central American Leadership Initiative, part of the Aspen Institute’s Global Leadership Network.
-Stace has served on the Executive Committee of the Aspen Network for Development Entrepreneurs as well as the Board of Directors of TechnoServe, a non-profit organization dedicated to building competitive businesses in rural Africa and Latin America.
-He has also been an adjunct professor at Georgetown University Business School as well as the University of Adolpho Ibanez Business School in Chile.
-He is the co-author of Plowing the Sea: Nurturing the Hidden Sources of Growth in the Developing World.
-He is also author of “Culture, Strategy and Prosperity” in Culture Matters.
-Stace earned his degrees in International Relations from Georgetown University and Oxford University, where he was a Rhodes Scholar.
-He and his family make their home in Cambridge, MA.
-Stace is a 2002 Henry Crown Fellow of the Aspen Institute as well as a member of and a Senior Moderator for the Aspen Global Leadership Network.
+Stace Lindsay is president of Fusion Venture Partners, a firm he started in order to bring together: people of great vision who inspire change, engender trust, and are moved deeply to make a difference; insights that have the power to improve our quality of life, protect that which is in danger, or to fix what is broken in our world; and capital that can be deployed with foresight, patience, and commitment to finding ways to be leveraged for economic and social good.
+In 2014 and 2015 he was the director of strategic initiatives for the Aspen Global Leadership Network, a role he assumed in 2014 to help broaden and deepen the collective impact of the work being done by its 1,800 alumni.
+He has also been a strategic advisor to senior business, government, and nonprofit leaders throughout the world, having held senior positions at both Monitor Company and the OTF Group, where he worked closely with Michael Porter to adapt his work to emerging markets.
+He also has significant start-up, turnaround, and operating experience with companies, having been CEO of New England Portable Storage and vice president of business development for Merrimack Pharmaceuticals.
+He has also been a managing partner in the Latin American-focused venture capital firm Explorador.net.
+Stace is the co-founder of the Central American Leadership Initiative, part of the Aspen Institute’s Global Leadership Network.
+Stace has served on the executive committee of the Aspen Network for Development Entrepreneurs and on the board of directors of TechnoServe, a nonprofit organization dedicated to building competitive businesses in rural Africa and Latin America.
+He has also been an adjunct professor at Georgetown University Business School and the University of Adolpho Ibanez Business School in Chile.
+He is the co-author of Plowing the Sea: Nurturing the Hidden Sources of Growth in the Developing World and author of the chapter “Culture, Strategy and Prosperity” in the book Culture Matters.
+Stace earned his degrees in international relations from Georgetown University and Oxford University, where he was a Rhodes Scholar.
+He and his family make their home in Cambridge, Massachusetts.
+Stace is a 2002 Henry Crown Fellow of the Aspen Institute, as well as a member of and a senior moderator for the Aspen Global Leadership Network.